EPIC448/blogpost-frontend/src/note.md

  How to run the project.
 Makes sure both servers are running as this are separates APP that are not connected at all…

+Questions I have:,
+ Do I need a serilizer for this project.